The Best Homemade Spaghetti Sauce Recipe

 Ingredients to Make Spaghetti Sauce

-Sauteed onion and garlic create a delicious flavor base for this sauce.
-I use white or yellow onion and freshly minced garlic cloves.
-You could also substitute 3/4-1 teaspoon of garlic powder for the fresh garlic if you don’t have any on hand.
+- Onion & Garlic: Use white or yellow onion.
+You could also substitute 3/4 teaspoon of garlic powder for the fresh garlic if you don’t have any on hand.ย

-Italian seasoning, garlic powder, onion powder, fresh basil, and fresh parsley are my favorite herbs and spices to add to homemade spaghetti sauce.
-You can also add dried thyme, dried oregano, and red pepper flakes to taste – or use whatever fresh or dried herbs you have on hand.
+- Herbs & Spices: Italian seasoning, garlic powder, onion powder, fresh basil, and fresh parsley are my favorite herbs and spices to add to homemade spaghetti sauce.
+You can also add dried thyme, dried oregano, and a pinch of red pepper flakes to taste.

-I use an 80/20 ground beef for my recipes – don’t forget, fat equals flavor so skip the lean ground beef for this tomato sauce recipe.
+- Ground Beef: I use an 80/20 ground beef.
+Don’t forget, fat equals flavor, so skip the lean ground meat (like ground turkey or ground chicken) for this tomato sauce recipe.
 You could also use Italian sausage instead of ground beef or a mixture of the two.
-If you want to use something lean like ground turkey or ground chicken, just keep in mind that it’s not going to be quite as flavorful.
-To make this dish vegetarian or vegan use vegan ground beef crumbles or cooked lentils, or just omit the meat altogether.

-The tomato paste will help enrich the tomato flavor and thicken the sauce.
-If you don’t have any on hand, it’s okay to omit it.
-But it will add a delicious depth of flavor and give the sauce that “cooked all day” flavor.
+- Tomato Paste: Will help enrich the tomato flavor and thicken the pasta sauce.
+If you don’t have any on hand, it’s okay to omit it, but it will add a delicious depth of flavor and give the sauce that “cooked all day” flavor.

-Crushed tomatoes are the perfect consistency for this sauce.
-If you want a chunkier sauce, you could use fire-roasted diced tomatoes, or regular diced tomatoes, or crush San Marzano tomatoes yourself.
+- Crushed Tomatoes: The perfect consistency for this sauce.
+If you want a chunkier sauce, use fire-roasted diced tomatoes, regular diced tomatoes, or crushed San Marzano tomatoes.

-Bay leaves add a delicious, peppery flavor.
+- Bay Leaves: Adds a delicious, peppery flavor.
 If you don’t have these on hand, no worries, but they definitely add to the flavor profile and give the sauce a nice, herby finish.

 Canned vs. Fresh Tomatoes for Spaghetti Sauce